lookit/lookit-docs/docs/source/researchers-condition-assignment.rst

 ``parameterSetWeights`` to [3, 1].
 This allows uneven condition assignment where needed to optimize power, as well as allowing researchers to stop testing conditions that already have enough participants as data collection proceeds.

+.. admonition:: Advanced options for choosing the parameterSet

-You can even `determine the weights based on the child's age <https://lookit.github.io/ember-lookit-frameplayer/classes/Random-parameter-set.html#property_parameterSetWeights>`_, to maintain balanced conditions.)
+   You can `determine the weights based on the child's age <https://lookit.github.io/ember-lookit-frameplayer/classes/Random-parameter-set.html#property_parameterSetWeights>`_, to maintain balanced conditions.)
+You can also `keep kids in the same condition across all sessions they complete, or rotate them through conditions in order  <https://lookit.github.io/ember-lookit-frameplayer/classes/Random-parameter-set.html#property_conditionForAdditionalSessions>`_.

 Suppose that in this case the second parameter set is selected: